 Gutbrod, also known as Coach Gutbrod, coached the Vikings of St. Joseph High School from its founding in 1950 to 1990.
 In 41 seasons at St. Joe’s, Gutbrod’s teams compiled a remarkable record of 268 wins, 107 losses, and 17 ties.
 His Vikings won seven Crown Conference titles and enjoyed five undefeated seasons.
 He coached successive teams to a 25-game unbeaten string from 1962 to 1964.
-He coached Viking gridders to the Ohio Division II state championship in 1989.
+He coached Viking football to the Ohio Division II state championship in 1989.

 His players received countless college scholarships, and many played – and excelled – professionally.
 Desmond Howard, who played for Gutbrod at St. Joe’s and went on to become a Heisman Trophy winner and Super Bowl MVP, remembered his high school coach as one of the most important influences in his life.
 Besides Howard, among “Gut’s grads” who went on to play professionally were Tom Schoen, Bob, and Mike Golic, Elvis Grbac, and London Fletcher.

 Gutbrod was as much a legend in the classroom as he was on the field.
 As a teacher, he filled many shoes.
 He taught Health, Physical Education, Biology, Psychology, and Social Studies.
 He also served as Attendance Officer and Alumni and Development Director.

 Gutbrod was given many awards in his long career of coaching.
 Besides numerous Coach of the Year awards, he was selected to the Ohio High School Football Hall of Fame.